 Public Consumption of Branding

 As you can see, a business has no chance of being properly perceived by outsiders unless they are first clear on how they want to be perceived.
-And only then, unleashing properly aligned actions and traits into the wild for assumption and classification.
+And only then, unleashing properly aligned brand support and marketing into the wild for consumption and classification.

 People will begin to consume properly aligned brand support.
-And then, it will be clear to them how to associate, or classify, your business with what it stands for and what it provides.
+Then, and only then, will it be clear to them how to associate, or classify your business with what it stands for and what it provides.